gilch/hissp/docs/tutorial.rst

     ('_hissxAUTO..._', '_hissxAUTO..._')

 But each new template increments the counter.
-(The numbers have been elided to make the doctests work, but they're the same as well.
-E.g. ``_hissxAUTO42_``.
-Try it.)
-Gensyms are mainly used to prevent accidental name collisions in generated code, which is very important for reliable macros.
+Gensyms are mainly used to prevent accidental name collisions in generated code, which is very important for reliable compiler macros.

 Collection Atoms
 ----------------